MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.display/README.md

 ## Status

-Alpha quality on Android; not yet supported on iOS.
+Alpha quality on Android and iOS.

 ## Reference